Become A Member

 $70 (electronic resources only; does not include any physically mailed items)

-All individuals joining EMRA will also become members of American College of Emergency Physicians (ACEP).
+All individuals joining EMRA will also pay dues to the American College of Emergency Physicians (ACEP).

 Why EMRA Membership Matters